fofr/sam-and-paul.com/source/_posts/malaga-spain.md

 * Mojito sin Alcohol
 {% endmenu %}

+{% figure malaga-19.jpg landscape %}
+Samantha and Conway enjoying lunch at La Chancla
+{% endfigure %}

+{% figure malaga-18.jpg landscape %}
+Conway seemed interested in our food, these bravas are purely for smelling – too spicy for a baby.
+{% endfigure %}

+{% figure malaga-cam-3.jpg landscape %}
+Paul and Conway by the sea at La Chancla
+{% endfigure %}

 Amanda met us after work at our flat, we cooked fajitas and listened to music while Conway hiccuped at us with an incomparable cuteness, his little body flexing with shock at every little pop, then a coy smile and a look away as he feigns some sort of baby embarrassment.

 ---